lwdovico/price-predictor/README.rst

 It is better to use this tool with financial instruments without a history of substantial price changes, indeed if the price was too high or too low in the past compared to the latest records, the model learnt may be biased towards different levels of prices, it may follow the trend but the amplitude may be completely wrong.

 A possible solution to this problem is changing the starting date from which to gather data, so that the model may not be biased towards past averaage prices, or to increase the training to test split ratio (use with care!).

-It is also possible some tensorflow warnings may be given using the command-line with some OS without correct GPU drivers

 Disclaimer
 ----------